Switch to ADA Accessible Theme

 Statute of Limitation for Catastrophic Injury Cases

-Florida has a comparatively generous statute of limitations for catastrophic injury cases brought within the state’s borders, set at four years from the date of injury.
-The four-year statute of limitations can also begin on the day that the injury first was diagnosed or became reasonably noticeable, which is useful for cases involving brain injuries and chronic illnesses.
+Florida has a comparatively generous statute of limitations for catastrophic injury cases brought within the state’s borders, set at two years from the date of injury.
+The two-year statute of limitations can also begin on the day that the injury first was diagnosed or became reasonably noticeable, which is useful for cases involving brain injuries and chronic illnesses.

 When It’s Time to Fight, Call Our Winning Team